Is your front door paint bubbling & blistering after painting it? Here’s the 6 main reasons why your exterior paint FAILED. And how to fix it!

 Some links on this post are affiliate links.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-But there are 6 main reasons why exterior door paint bubbles.
+But there are 6 main reasons why exterior door paint blisters or bubbles.
 Let’s get to those different causes for Front Door Paint Bubbling & Blistering.

 Why Does Paint Bubble on Exterior Wood